cameronking4/openai-realtime-api-nextjs/prompt-update-summary.md

 1. **Monitor Assessment Quality**: Track the quality and completeness of assessments with the new prompts.
 2. **Gather User Feedback**: Collect feedback from clinicians on the new assessment format.
 3. **Consider Additional Metrics**: Evaluate if additional metrics or domains should be added in future versions.
+4. **Evaluate Answer Quality**: Monitor the effectiveness of the ANSWER_SUGGESTION prompt in improving response quality.
+5. **Expand Prompt Library**: Consider adding additional specialized prompts for different interaction types.